The most severe form of acne is cystic acne.

 Pores mostly get blocked by microscopic grime and dead skin cells although excess production of sebum (skin lubricating oil) can also be produced which fills and clogs up your pores.

 Excess sebum production is often associated with a hormonal imbalance, whether that be just temporary or longer term.

-A nodulocystic acne is a severe form of cystic acne that occurs significantly more in males and affects the face, back, and chest.
+A nodulocystic acne is a severe form of cystic acne.
+This occurs significantly more in males and affects the face, back, and chest.

-It is clearly distinguishable by larger and more inflamed nodules (firm lumps to touch) as well as larger pus-filled cysts that are spread more densely than normal below the skin’s surface and often scarring is ongoing.
+Symptoms of this condition include more extensive and more inflamed nodules (firm lumps to touch) as well as pus-filled cysts.
+It is spread more densely than usual beneath the skin’s surface.
+Scarring often occurs as well.

 If you suspect that you suffer from this severe form of cystic acne, you should seek medical advice and treatment immediately, to not only get the acne condition under control and ultimately get rid of the acne but also to minimize the risk of deep and permanent scarring.